 As of June 16, the San Diego County Public Health Department has authorized the reopening of public, charter, and private school facilities, provided they comply with local and state guidelines.
 San Diego County Office of Education and districts throughout the county are working in consultation with local public health officials to prepare for reopening.
 Please contact your local district for details about their plan.
 For information on schools, visit the San Diego County Office of Education website.

 MTS is restoring many services that were reduced in April, in order to increase the amount of space available for distancing on board.
 There will be no timetables printed for these revised services, but schedules will be posted on the MTS website.
-For the latest rider information, please visit the San Diego Metropolitan Transit System web page.

 If you are planning to travel, read the CDC’s Traveler’s Health Notices for the latest guidance and recommendations to protect yourself and others.